aldonline/reactivity/README.md

 Native Reactivity is a technique that has been used by several UI frameworks ( Meteor being perhaps the most visible ) that allows for transparent propagation of changes to the UI.

 This technique does not require explicitly defining dependencies between pieces of your code, funcions and the UI.
-Everything happens automatically.
+Changes propagate automatically.

-If you want a more detailed explanation as to how this works under the covers refer to this article ( ...
-TODO )
+How?

+Here's how:

 ## Example